dregin/docker-serf-irc/README.md

 docker-serf-weechat
 ===================

-Cluster message propogation visualised through messages to an IRC channel.
+Serf Cluster message propogation visualised through messages to an IRC channel.

 This setup will automatically join docker nodes to a serf cluster.